MartsTech/amazon-clone/README.md

 Clone this repo to your desktop and run `yarn install` to install all the dependencies.
 Then run `yarn dev` to start the application locally

-Change the .env.example file in .env.local and fill the empty fields
+Change the .env.example file to .env.local and fill the empty fields

 Test card: 4242 4242 4242 4242